Alimadcorp/Campfire/README.md

 Deployed by Vercel to https://campfire.alimad.co

-Project is connected, push will lead to instant deployment

-This is the organizers portal
+This is an organizers portal

 ---